 In the September 2017 update, I went into more detail about how Medi-Share worked for us during this time.
 We hit our Annual Household Portion (think: deductible) with this medical event and our medical bills started to be paid by the other members’ shares.
 Medi-Share was working exactly how we were told it would.

-However, that all changed the end of November when my daughter called me from school that she had a reoccurrence.
+However, that all changed at the end of November when my daughter called me from school to tell me she had a reoccurrence.